LBHB/NEMS_PRE2018-03-09/docs/signals.md

 Future work tickets:

-- TODO: Rasterizing signals from an spike time list
+- TODO: Subclassed Signal that rasterizes from an spike time list
-- TODO:
+- TODO: Decide/Document how signals can implement the numpy interface